marlonrenzo/PS5_Stock_Bot/README.md

 - Selenium (For scraping the website)
 - Flask (For running the script in the background)
 - Smtplib (For automatically sending an email)
+- Schedule (For scheduling what time of day to run)

+This project utilizes Repl.it and UptimeRobot to host and run the code daily at a set time.
 This bot scrapes [stocktrack.ca](stocktrack.ca)